Five-day hunt for missing hiker in Southern Californian mountains

 Fiona Russell

-Fiona Russell is a widely published adventure journalist and blogger, who is better known as Fiona Outdoors.
-She is based in Scotland and is an all-round outdoors enthusiast with favourite activities including trail running, mountain walking, mountain biking, road cycling, triathlon and skiing, both downhill and back country.
-Her target for 2021 is to finish the final nine summits in her first round of all 282 Munros, the Scottish mountains of more than 3,000ft high.
-Aside from being outdoors, Fiona's biggest aim is to inspire others to enjoy the great outdoors, especially through her writing.
+Fiona Russell is a widely published adventure journalist and blogger, better known as Fiona Outdoors.
+She is based in Scotland and is an all-round outdoors enthusiast with favorite activities including trail running, mountain walking, mountain biking, road cycling, triathlon and skiing (both downhill and backcountry).
+Aside from her own adventures, Fiona's biggest aim is to inspire others to enjoy getting outside and exploring, especially through her writing.
 She is also rarely seen without a running skort!
-Find out more at Fiona Outdoors (opens in new tab).
+Find out more at Fiona Outdoors.